dwyl/elixir-auth-microsoft/demo/README.md

-We are using the [`get_session`](https://hexdocs.pm/plug/Plug.Conn.html#get_session/2) to retrieve the `token` from the session.
+We are using the [`get_session`](https://hexdocs.pm/plug/Plug.Conn.html#get_session/2) to retrieve the user information from the session.
 We've *yet* to place it there in the first place, but don't worry, we'll do it next!
-If no `token` is found,
+If no `user_id` is found,
 we redirect the person to the homepage to login.
-If it is, we render the page normally!
+If it is, we construct a profile map from the stored session data and render the page normally!

 Now let's put the `token` in the session after the person logs in successfully.